naodeng/naodeng.com.cn/content/english/post/supertest-tutorial-advance-usage-integration-CI-CD-and-github-action-en.md

 title = "SuperTest Tutorial: Advanced Usage - Integration CI CD and Github action" date = "2023-11-07T18:09:43+08:00" description = "This blog will dive into advanced usage of Supertest, focusing on how to integrate Supertest into a CI/CD process and how to automate tests using GitHub Actions.
 Readers will learn how to automate the execution of the Supertest test suite through CI/CD tools, ensuring comprehensive interface testing after every code change.
 We will also discuss in detail how to configure and orchestrate GitHub Actions workflows for continuous integration and automated testing.
-This blog will help you improve your use of Supertest for more efficient automated testing and a more stable CI/CD process!" keywords = ["API Testing", "Supertest", "API Automation Testing Framework", "API automation testing", "Automation Testing"] tags = [ "CI/CD Integration"
+This blog will help you improve your use of Supertest for more efficient automated testing and a more stable CI/CD process!" keywords = ["API Testing", "SuperTest", "API Automation Testing Framework", "API automation testing", "Automation Testing"] tags = [ "CI/CD Integration"
 ]
 Categories =  ["API automation testing", "SuperTest"]